quantmind/lux/luxsite/docs/tutorials/extensions.rst

-The :meth:`.Extension.middleware` method is called once only by the :class:`.App` serving the web applications, and it must return an iterable over WSGI_ middleware or ``None``.
+The :meth:`.Extension.middleware` method is called once only by the :class:`.Application` serving the web applications, and it must return an iterable over WSGI_ middleware or ``None``.